axelson/dep_viz/README.md

   - Can we apply a higher degree of force to keep it more spread out and higher up?
 - [ ] Node centric force layout always highlight the selected node
 - [ ] Node centric force layout have way to go back to normal layout
-- [ ] Use info box to show files that will be recompiled most often
+- [ ] Show which compile-links cause the most files to be compiled
+- [ ] Create a glossary
-  - [ ] Calculate this not on the main thread
+- [ ] Create a "score" for the repository or the file
-  - [ ] Cache this calculation to be re-used when hovering
+  - Based on the number of files that cause the top files to get recompiled

 Done:
 - [x] Show a list of files on the left